[Rev. 5/3/2022 8:09:10 PM]

 To the Congress of the United States:

-That the unpaid balances now overdue on said material and supplies are as follows: To A, H. Manning, of Reno, Nevada, four thousand five hundred dollars, for plumbing and material; to Bigelow & Little, of San Francisco, California, nine thousand dollars, for iron, brick and other material; to W. H. Chedic, of Carson City, Nevada, four thousand dollars for brick; to John Barrett, of Reno, Nevada, one thousand two hundred dollars, for stone and labor; to Muller, Schmitt & Co., of Carson City, Nevada, two hundred dollars [for] tools and supplies; to D.
+Your memorialists, the Legislature of the State of Nevada, respectfully show: That the persons and firms herein named furnished, according to our best information and belief, material and supplies in the construction of the United States Court House and Postoffice at Carson City, Nevada; That the unpaid balances now overdue on said material and supplies are as follows: To A, H. Manning, of Reno, Nevada, four thousand five hundred dollars, for plumbing and material; to Bigelow & Little, of San Francisco, California, nine thousand dollars, for iron, brick and other material; to W. H. Chedic, of Carson City, Nevada, four thousand dollars for brick; to John Barrett, of Reno, Nevada, one thousand two hundred dollars, for stone and labor; to Muller, Schmitt & Co., of Carson City, Nevada, two hundred dollars [for] tools and supplies; to D. |

-Relating to unpaid claims against the United States.
+Relating to unpaid claims against the United States. |

 κ1891 Statutes of Nevada, Page 212 (NUMBER 41)κ

-Relating to unpaid claims against the United States.
+Relating to unpaid claims against the United States. |

-for stone and labor; to Muller, Schmitt & Co., of Carson City, Nevada, two hundred dollars [for] tools and supplies; to D. A, Bender, of Carson City, Nevada, seven hundred dollars, for rock furnished for foundation of said building; to Frank Folsom, of Carson City, Nevada, thirty-nine dollars and seventy-five cents, for cement and lime; to Caleb Thompson, of Carson City, Nevada, thirty dollars, for supplies; to Frederick Sargent, of Carson City, fifty dollars, for drayage; to Trenmor Coffin, of Carson City, Nevada, two hundred and fifty dollars; to James Atkins, of Carson City, Nevada, three hundred and fifty dollars, for labor, aggregating the sum of twenty thousand three hundred and nineteen dollars and seventy-five cents;
+for stone and labor; to Muller, Schmitt & Co., of Carson City, Nevada, two hundred dollars [for] tools and supplies; to D. A, Bender, of Carson City, Nevada, seven hundred dollars, for rock furnished for foundation of said building; to Frank Folsom, of Carson City, Nevada, thirty-nine dollars and seventy-five cents, for cement and lime; to Caleb Thompson, of Carson City, Nevada, thirty dollars, for supplies; to Frederick Sargent, of Carson City, fifty dollars, for drayage; to Trenmor Coffin, of Carson City, Nevada, two hundred and fifty dollars; to James Atkins, of Carson City, Nevada, three hundred and fifty dollars, for labor, aggregating the sum of twenty thousand three hundred and nineteen dollars and seventy-five cents; That the material and supplies herein named were furnished in good faith, upon the order of one John OConnor, The Government contractor, and his duly authorized and legal agents; That the said material and supplies were used in the construction of said building, and without which it could not have neared its present condition of approximate completion; That the crediotrs herein named, had no protection under the lien laws of the State of Nevada, after the material was used in the building or placed on the ground accepted by the General Government as the site for said building; That said creditors know of no adequate redress at law, as the bond given by said John OConnor, the Government contractor, is made in favor of the General Government, and does not protect those furnishing material, supplies and labor; therefore, be it Resolved by the Assembly, the Senate concurring, That our Senators in Congress be instructed, and our Representative be requested to use all efforts and diligence before the departments and Congress, to bring about speedy settlement and payment of these claims.
+Resolved, That His Excellency, the Governor, be requested to immediately transmit an engrossed copy of this memorial and resolution to the Secretary of the United States Treasury, to the Supervising Architect of Government Buildings at Washington, D. C., and to each of our Senators and Representative in Congress. |

-Relating to Nevada delegation in Congress.
+Relating to Nevada delegation in Congress. |

-No. XLII.–Senate Concurrent Resolution No. 14, expressing appreciation of Nevada’s Congressional delegation.
+No. XLII.Senate Concurrent Resolution No. 14, expressing appreciation of Nevadas Congressional delegation.

 [Passed March 3, 1891.]

 Whereas, The subsidized portions of the press in the eastern part of the United States has seen fit to charge that the Representatives of Nevada in the United States Senate, the Hon.
 John P. Jones and the Hon.
 Wm.
-M. Stewart, did not truly represent the people of Nevada in certain votes upon the Lodge Elections bill; and,
+M. Stewart, did not truly represent the people of Nevada in certain votes upon the Lodge Elections bill; and, Whereas, Neither in the halls of our State Legislature, nor in the columns of our press, nor from among the direct voices of our people, can be heard any censure for their action in this matter; and, |

 κ1891 Statutes of Nevada, Page 213 (NUMBER 42)κ

-Resolved by the Senate, the Assembly concurring, That the people of the State of Nevada take a just pride in their Senators and Representative in Congress, and have full faith in their manhood, truth and wisdom, and confidence that in the future, as in the past, they will truly serve the State and Nation; and, be it further
+in the columns of our press, nor from among the direct voices of our people, can be heard any censure for their action in this matter; and, Whereas, on the contrary, among all political parties universal approbation is expressed for their manly and patriotic course; therefore, be it now Resolved by the Senate, the Assembly concurring, That the people of the State of Nevada take a just pride in their Senators and Representative in Congress, and have full faith in their manhood, truth and wisdom, and confidence that in the future, as in the past, they will truly serve the State and Nation; and, be it further Resolved, That, though defeat may come to them in their efforts in our behalf, we still accord them the honor of victory which crowns those who do their duty well; and, be it further Resolved, That the Governor be requested to forward enrolled copies of the above resolution and preamble to our Senators and Representative in Congress. |

-Relating to Nevada delegation in Congress.
+Relating to Nevada delegation in Congress. |